top of page

 Arms Licensing

+LFPME has consistently called for a suspension of arms transfers to Israel during the current crisis.
 Under both international and domestic law, the UK is required to suspend arms transfers if there is even a small risk that UK-supplied arms or components are being used in acts incompliant with international humanitarian law.

 Economic Activity of Public Bodies Bill